 If you are under 30 or obtained a “hardship exemption” you qualify for a high deductible, low premium, catastrophic plan.
 Catastrophic health plans are the cheapest plan you can get that counts as minimum essential coverage.

 Catastrophic plans can be good for those who want cheap, barebones care.
-Catastrophic plans generally trade a low premium for very high out-of-pocket costs and limited benefits.
+Catastrophic plans tend to trade a low premium for very high out-of-pocket costs and limited benefits.

 The Basics of ObamaCare and Catastrophic Health Plans